TableauBits/Morrigu/.github/README.md

 ```
 and replace `<CONFIG>` with the configuration you want, either `Debug` or `Release`.

-### Vulkan shaders
-To get the vulkan renderer working, you will have to to launch the `compile.sh` script located in `runtime/resources/shaders` to compile the Vulkan shaders.

-If it helps you going, you can take a look at my [MSVC tasks](https://gist.github.com/Ithyx/6b81d75ad732ce785a198ecedc047fd8) for VS Code.

 ### Launching
 To use the compiled executable, you have to set the working directory to the `runtime` folder of this repo.